tokyoalex/java-challenge/README.md

 - Return value: HTTP status OK if the update was successful, HTTP status of NOT_FOUND if the employee id doesnt exist

 #### Miscellaneous
-You can check the status of the ehCache via Jconsole, which the Spring boot application is running
+- Added caching using ehCache.
+You can check the status of the ehCache via Jconsole, when the Spring boot application is running
+- Added basic http authentication, with the username and password